Esther 7

 Notes

-The king's fury is conveyed by the phrase קָם בַּחֲמָתוֹ מִמִּשְׁתֵּה הַיַּיִן ("he rose in his wrath from the wine feast").
+The king rises from the table in anger: קָם בַּחֲמָתוֹ מִמִּשְׁתֵּה הַיַּיִן ("he rose in his wrath from the wine feast").
 The word חֵמָה ("wrath, hot anger") -- the same word used for Haman's rage against Mordecai in Esther 5:9 -- now turns against Haman himself.
-The king goes out to the גִּנַּת הַבִּיתָן ("the palace garden"), perhaps to compose himself, perhaps because his fury is so great he needs space.
-The departure leaves Haman alone with Esther -- a dangerous position for a condemned man with a queen.
+The king goes out to the גִּנַּת הַבִּיתָן ("the palace garden"), perhaps to compose himself, perhaps because he needs space.
+The departure leaves Haman alone with Esther, a dangerous position for a condemned man.

 The covering of Haman's face -- וּפְנֵי הָמָן חָפוּ ("and Haman's face was covered") -- signals that he is a condemned man.
-Whether this was a Persian judicial custom (covering the face of one sentenced to death) or simply an act of the attendants responding to the king's outrage, the symbolism is clear: Haman is no longer to be seen, no longer a person of standing.
-He has been erased from the king's favor as completely as Mordecai was elevated to it just hours earlier.
+Whether this reflects a Persian judicial custom or simply the instinct of attendants responding to the king's outrage, the symbolism is clear: Haman is no longer to be seen, no longer a person of standing.
+He has fallen from the king's favor as completely as Mordecai was raised in it just hours earlier.

 Haman Hanged on His Own Gallows (vv.
 9-10)